-Massachusetts Law mandates that all full time students (6 or more credit hours) at Gordon-Conwell's South Hamilton Campus have health insurance coverage.
-Gordon-Conwell students are, therefore, required either to purchase the Student Health Insurance Plans through Gordon-Conwell or demonstrate proof of sufficient health insurance coverage for each semester enrolled (also referred to as ?waiving coverage?).
+|Massachusetts Law mandates that all full time students (6 or more credit hours) at Gordon-Conwell’s South Hamilton Campus have health insurance coverage.
+Gordon-Conwell students are, therefore, required either to purchase the Student Health Insurance Plans through Gordon-Conwell or demonstrate proof of sufficient health insurance coverage for each semester enrolled (also referred to as ‘waiving coverage’).
 Click here for more information about student health insurance.
 To ensure Gordon-Conwell remains in compliance with all Massachusetts State regulations, students with non-U.S. based health insurance providers are not permitted to waive coverage.

-It is also important that students obtain adequate health insurance coverage for each member of their family.
+It also is important that students obtain adequate health insurance coverage for each member of their family.
 While the seminary plan is available to dependents at additional costs, coverage is available through other sources as well.
 However, we encourage students to determine what other plans cover and whether this coverage will be sufficient for their family.
 Regardless of the cost, students must ensure that family members are covered under a comprehensive medical plan.

-If you own a car, or plan to purchase a car at any time during your time at Gordon-Conwell, you need to acquire a valid Massachusetts drivers license.
+|If you own a car, or plan to purchase a car at any time during your time at Gordon-Conwell, you need to acquire a valid Massachusetts drivers license.
 To receive a drivers license, you must go to the Registry of Motor Vehicles (RMV) and take a written test, a vision test, and a road test.

 Click here for maps and directions to local RMV branch offices.
 Please note that the former RMV office in Beverly, MA has closed.
 Also, please note that the RMV branch in Danvers, MA does not offer written or road tests.
 If you need to take a written and/or road text, you will need to visit an RMV that offer written and road tests (Click here to locate a branch that offers these services).
 The RMV branches that may be most convenient to you are the following

 The written test can be taken on a walk-in basis without scheduling an appointment.
 Other tests, however, may require you to make an appointment.
 Before you begin this process, make sure you have a reasonable knowledge of Massachusetts driving regulations.
-Click here to obtain a copy of the Commonwealth of Massachusetts Driver?s Manual.
+Click here to obtain a copy of the Commonwealth of Massachusetts Drivers Manual.
 This manual includes Massachusetts driving regulations, as well as information about taking tests in a foreign language.
-Please note that traffic laws and driver licensing regulations vary from state to state in the U.S.
+Please note that traffic laws and driver licensing regulations vary from state-to-state in the U.S.

-To receive a new Massachusetts driver?s license, you will need four original documents to prove your identity.
+To receive a new Massachusetts drivers license, you will need four original documents to prove your identity.
 These documents include:

-Out of items 2, 3 and 4, at least one must be a ?primary document.?
-Your non-U.S. driver license (along with a legally acceptable translation or International Driving Permit if it is not in English) is a valid ?secondary document.?
+Out of items 2, 3 and 4, at least one must be a ‘primary document.’
+Your non-U.S. driver license (along with a legally acceptable translation or International Driving Permit, if it is not in English) is a valid ‘secondary document.’

 For students and dependents who do not have a Social Security Card, you must receive a denial letter from the Social Security Office at 10 Federal St. in Salem, MA to present to the RMV at the time of your application.
 Please see Student Life Services for more information about receiving the denial letter.
 Once you receive your denial letter, you must present this letter to the RMV within 30 days of the date the letter was issued to you by the Social Security Office.

-Employment is broadly defined by the U.S. Department of State as ?any service provided in exchange for financial or material compensation.?
+Employment is broadly defined by the U.S. Department of State as “any service provided in exchange for financial or material compensation.”
 Therefore, you must not accept any form of off-campus employment!
 The only instances when off-campus employment is permitted is if you receive prior authorization for formal practical training from both your international adviser and U.S. Customs and Immigration Services, which will be indicated on page 3 of your most recent I-20.
 Any unauthorized form of off-campus employment is strictly prohibited, including working for and being paid by your church.

 F-2 dependents may not accept employment or engage in business under any circumstances.

 Once you have received an offer of on-campus employment from a department, you must receive a Social Security Number and Card.
 To begin this process, you need to first meet with your adviser in Student Life Services to receive a verification letter required by the Social Security Office.
-You will also need an on-campus employment offer from your supervisor stating the following:
+You also will need an on-campus employment offer from your supervisor stating the following:

 Take this letter, along with all other required documents, to the Social Security Administration office in Salem, MA to apply for a Social Security Number.
 The Salem, MA Social Security Administration Office is located at the following address:10 Federal Street, Suite 406 Salem, MA